ari4java/ari4java/docs/HELLOWORLD.md

 	gradle downloadJars

 Now create a Java class.
-The plaines thing we can do is getting a list of all active channels on the server.
-This is plain to do and only requires an HTTP round-trip, that for simplicty's sake will happen synchronously.
+The plainest thing we can do is getting a list of all active channels on the server.
+This is simple to do and only requires an HTTP round-trip, that for simplicty's sake will happen synchronously.

 So we first create an ARI object that acts as your master connector.